Trine teams with Lutheran Hospital for physician assistant program

 physician assistant (PA) program to offer specialties in orthopedics, cardiology, trauma

-Physician assistants, PAs, often treat minor injuries, instruct and counsel patients
+Physician assistants, PAs, often treat minor injuries, instruct and counsel patients and

 order or carry out therapy.
 The practitioners typically need a master's degree from an